She watches with anticipation, hoping to become a lottery winner as the numbers pop up on the screen.

 Bombarding you with all these questions is starting to stress me out, and I’m the one on the delivering end and have already answered most of them for myself already.

-The fact is, whether you won the lottery, lost a wealthy parent, or earned enough money to become truly financially independent, you’re going to have some soul searching to do and some big decisions to make.
+The fact is, whether you won the lottery, lost a wealthy relative, or earned enough money to become truly financially independent, you’re going to have some soul searching to do and some big decisions to make.

 How you answer those questions and what you do with that money will have a huge impact on not only what your life looks like going forward, but also on the lives of your loved ones, colleagues, and on how others perceive you.